What Is Dementia? Stages, Types, Treatments, & Care

 Here are some additional facts about Alzheimer's disease:

 Vascular dementia is another prevalent form of dementia.
 But many people with vascular dementia also have Alzheimer's disease.
 With medication and lifestyle changes, you can treat vascular dementia and slow down its progression.
 However, the damage that's already done cannot be reversed.
 And the condition itself cannot yet be cured.
 With vascular dementia, symptoms generally vary a little depending on the underlying cause.

 Vascular dementia is caused by interruptions to the flow of blood in a person's brain.
 Those interruptions can be due to strokes or build-ups of fatty material that result in the narrowing of blood vessels.
 Some patients have both problems.
 Symptoms of vascular dementia can include:

 - Trouble organizing thoughts and coordinating actions

 - Numbness or weakness in a particular area of the body

 Not everyone who has a stroke develops vascular dementia.
 But having a stroke does increase your risk.
-In fact, roughly one-third of stroke survivors who previously had no dementia eventually develop this condition—often within one year.5
+Roughly one-third of stroke survivors who previously had no dementia eventually develop this condition—often within one year.

 Lewy Body Dementia (LBD)

-As the third most common form of dementia, this sometimes-overlooked disease affects many people—about 1.4 million people in the U.S. alone.6 But it can be very difficult to diagnose since it often occurs alongside Alzheimer's disease or vascular dementia.
+As the second most common type of degenerative dementia, this sometimes-overlooked disease affects many people—about 1.4 million people in the U.S. alone.
+But it can be very difficult to diagnose since it often occurs alongside Alzheimer's disease or vascular dementia.
 It can even occur alongside Parkinson's disease.
-Patients with LBD can display a wide variety of symptoms, but some of the most distinctive signs of Lewy body dementia can include:
+Patients with LBD can display a wide variety of symptoms.
+Some of the most distinctive signs of Lewy body dementia can include: